semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem init

+If the `.semaphore/semaphore.yml` file is already present in the current directory, `sem init` will fail.

 ### Resources

-There exist two kinds of resources: `secrets` buckets and projects.
+There exist two kinds of resources: `secrets` bucket and projects.
+Each resource is uniquely identified by its name.

 #### Secrets